CBS ranked us Best Tutors in Chicago! Contact us to hear why. We serve the entire metro area

 Your LSAT tutor will quickly assess your proficiency with the material, and identify areas for improvement.

 PERSONALLY DESIGNED LESSONS

-We create a personalized learning program, guiding you toward your LSAT objectives.
+Your tutor will create a personalized learning program, guiding you toward your LSAT objectives.

 Recent Tutoring Session Reviews

 This was a beginning tutoring session that was meant to assess the student's needs.
 We had a basic review session of the their homework and classwork.
 I received one of the their old tests so that now I have a sense of where weak and strong points lie in terms of construing Latin grammar.
 Our next tutoring session will be 10/3.

 The student and I reviewed her practice test.
 Her scores on sections had improved since the diagnostic test.
 We reviewed ways to move more quickly through the Mathematical Achievement section.
 She was excited to understand her errors and re-take the next practice test--she's beginning to see these circumstances as an opportunity to distinguish herself among her peers.

 I helped the student review some material in Chapter 8 of his book covering three dimensional notation.
 I explained to him how vector notation can be converted to parametric form or unit vector form, then helped him do a few problems from the book.
 The material is conceptual, but pretty easy- very little computation is involved in these problems.
 He understood it very well by the end of the session.